aws-samples/serverless-test-samples/python-test-samples/integrated-application-test-kit/README.md

 ### Run the prevalidate integration tests

+This example shows how you might write tests without the use of the IATK.

 The prevalidate plugin is a sample plugin that acts on the [prevalidate event](./events/1-prevalidate-event.md) emitted by the platform.

-These integration tests use the AWS SDK to query the Amazon CloudFormation API directly and poll the plugin tester workflow.
+The integration tests use the AWS SDK to query the Amazon CloudFormation API directly and poll the plugin tester workflow.

 Deploy the [test-prevalidate-plugin](./plugins/1-prevalidate-plugins/test-prevalidate-plugin/)